sreelekshmi-harikumar/sreelekshmi-harikumar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-About me :  I am currently in my third year of engineering ( CS ,  btw).
+About me : <br>
+I am currently in my third year of engineering ( CS ,  btw). <br>

-    To be fair,I know my github may not be ideal for a cs student but since I have started my degree I do can say I havecome a long way.
+To be fair,I know my github may not be ideal for a cs student but since I have started my degree I do can say I havecome a long way. <br>
-    Anyways, my current interest is learning lua .
+Anyways, my current interest is learning lua .<br>
 Toodles, bye